smartinovski/dialoguefactory/README.md

 Gretel says: Ada's location is not in the kitchen.
 ```

-Each time a user or an agent acts, the environment provides feedback (except when executing the action "say").
-Therefore, we consider the environment as an additional dialogue participant.
+The environment provides feedback each time a user or agent acts (except when executing the action "say").
+Therefore, we consider the environment an additional dialogue participant.
 The agent continues to act until it achieves its goal or exceeds the maximum number of steps.

 The agents use a rule-based policy to respond to the dialogue.
 During the training/evaluation of the machine learning model, the rule-based policy is replaced with the machine learning policy.
 The dialogue's goal remains rule-based and is determined based on the context.